robshakespeare/aoc2020/README.md

-# Advent of Code 2020!
+# 🎄 Advent of Code 2020 🎅

-Repository to take part in the Advent of Code 2020 exercises at https://adventofcode.com/2020.
+Rob Shakespeare's solutions to the Advent of Code 2020 challenges at https://adventofcode.com/2020.